krareT/terarkdb-benchmark/README.md

 leveldb_nark
 =========

-Nark implementation of LeveDB benchmark
+Terarkdb implementation of LeveDB benchmark more details to see README